masterschool-weiterbildung/My-Zootopia/README.md

 ## Usage

-To use this project, run the following command - `python main.py`.
+To use this project, run the following command - `python animals_web_generator.py`.

-## Contributing

-We welcome contributions!
-If you'd like to contribute to this project, please follow these guidelines...